bloxbean/yaci-devkit/README.md

 **For example:** Create and start a devnet with 30 slots per epoch

 ```
-yaci-cli> create-cluster -o -e 30 --start
+yaci-cli> create-node -o -e 30 --start

 ```

-Now, you should be in the "local-cluster" context.
+Now, you should be in the "devnet" context.
 To start the devnet, use the "start" command.

 ```
-local-cluster:default>start
+devnet:default>start
 ```

 **Note** Now, with Yaci Viewer, you can conveniently check the devnet's data right from the browser.
 Simply open the following URL